Find Tech Schools

 The states with the most job growth for Computer Programmer are Utah, Louisiana, and Washington.
 Watch out if you plan on working in Ohio, Maine, or New Jersey.
 These states have the worst job growth for this type of profession.

-The salary for Computer Programmers ranges between about $48,790 and $134,630 a year.
+The average yearly salary of a Computer Programmer ranges between $48,790 and $134,630.

 undefined